Strings and user input

 User input

 The input() built-in function can be used to get data from the user.
 It also allows an optional string to make it an interactive process.
-It always returns a string data type, which you can convert to another type (explained in the next section).
+This function always returns a string data type, which you can convert to another type if needed (explained in the next section).

-# Python will wait until you type your data and press the Enter key
+# Python will wait until you type your text and press the Enter key

-# the blinking cursor is represented by a rectangular block shown below
+# the blinking cursor is represented by a rectangular block as shown below

 >>> name = input('what is your name? ')